Snowton/personal-site-2/content/posts/update-8-9.md

 - Found out the front wheel of my bike is flat (again)
 - Am sleeping a bit earlier
     - Hopefully this lasts!
+- Sabrina finally DMed me about the TSA email